Scientific Approach to Compounding Quality Preparations

 Equipment

-SOPS must exist for the operation, calibration/qualification, maintenance, and documentation of equipment.
+Facilities typically maintain SOPs addressing the operation, calibration or qualification, maintenance, and documentation of equipment.
 The more detailed they are, the less mistakes are made, which translates to reduced waste, complaints, and costs.
 The operation procedure must adequately describe how to use the equipment.
 The equipment calibration program must include the frequency.
-Calibration certificates must also be available.
+Calibration documentation is commonly maintained and reviewed as part of equipment management programs.
 The preventative maintenance of equipment should be detailed in a document and include directions for routine maintenance tasks and frequencies, as well as how to clean the equipment, how often and with what.

 Materials

 There has been a general lacking in the qualification of compounding pharmacy material suppliers in the past.
 This has resulted in several recalls in compounded preparations and compromises in patient safety.
 It is not enough to buy from a supplier that “everyone uses.”
-Each supplier should be properly qualified to avoid compound defects.
+Supplier qualification programs can be used to reduce the risk of material-related defects.
 Setting company specifications for the critical supplies an organization purchases is especially important for facilities compounding sterile preparations from non-sterile starting materials.

 Process Controls

 Production and process controls are the heart of any company engaged in compounding pharmaceutical preparations.
-The main SOP categories a facility needs to have to promote quality built in are as follows:
+Common SOP categories referenced in quality-focused compounding programs include:

 Labeling and Packaging

 There are five main elements to proper labeling procedures: security, selection, printing, application, and reconciliation.
-Each organization must have appropriate controls in place to prevent mix-ups.
+Organizations typically implement controls intended to reduce the risk of mix-ups.
 If your organization lacks appropriate packaging and labeling controls, it is advised to audit these processes to assess whether or not your system assures the prevention of mix-ups and erroneous labeling and packaging as this can contribute to waste, complaints and costs.

 Holding and Dispensing/Distribution

 Once a compounded preparation is made and labeled, it must be reviewed and approved.
 There is a short period where the compound is on hold waiting for the pharmacist approval.
-As such, there must be controls in place for preventing compounds from going to the floor or being dispensed without prior pharmacist approval.
+As such, facilities may implement controls to prevent compounds from being dispensed prior to pharmacist review or release.
 For batched compounds produced in 503Bs or pharmacies for multiple patients, it will be held in quarantine until product release testing is complete and passing.

 Shipping and delivery procedures must be defined as applicable.
 Policies such as delivery cycles and order by deliver by, needs to be ironed out.
 Shipping validations help organizations understand if the way compounds are shipped or delivered meets specification for storage during transit.
-It is very important to validate the shipping/delivery process so that products remain stable during transit and for the duration of the assigned BUD, otherwise there is a potential for the rise in waste, complaints, and costs.
+Shipping and delivery processes are often evaluated, verified, or validated to assess whether storage conditions during transit support product stability.

 Laboratory Controls

 If a third-party laboratory is employed for stability studies or production batch release, they should be qualified like material suppliers are (with a survey, audit, inspection review, etc.).
 Their analytical methods must be developed and specific to the product.
 Analytical methods should be validated for their intended use.
 USP provides guidelines for the validation of several analytical methods.
-Finished compounded preparations should only be dispensed or released if they meet the appropriate specifications.
+Facilities may establish specifications and release criteria to support decisions regarding dispensing or release of compounded preparations.

 Documentation

-There needs to be control and security for handling various documents.
+Document control and security practices can be implemented to manage SOPs, records, and reports.
 The generation or update of SOPs, master formulas, protocols, compounding records, reports, etc. should ideally follow a change control process.
 A good records management system assigns numbers for each controlled document, tracks their revisions and approvals over time, etc. and are retrievable for review in a secured physical location or electronic manner.

 Returned or Salvaged Drugs